 The description of the key hierarchies uses the pseudorandom function producing n bits of output, PRF-n, defined in 12.7.1.2 (PRF).

-In an infrastructure BSS, the IEEE 802.1X Authenticator MAC address (AA) and the AP’s MAC address are the same, and the Supplicant’s MAC address (SPA) and the STA’s MAC address are equal. (#4568)For the purposes of comparison in this standard, the MAC address is encoded as 6 octets, taken to represent an unsigned integer.
+In an infrastructure BSS, the IEEE 802.1X Authenticator MAC address (AA) and the AP’s MAC address are the same, and the Supplicant’s MAC address (SPA) and the STA’s MAC address are equal. (#4568).
+Between an AP MLD and a non-AP MLD, the the IEEE 802.1X Authenticator MAC address (AA) and the MLD MAC address of the AP MLD are the same, and the Supplicant’s MAC address (SPA) and the MLD MAC address of the non-AP MLD are equal.
+For the purposes of comparison in this standard, the MAC address is encoded as 6 octets, taken to represent an unsigned integer.
 The first octet of the MAC address shall be used as the most significant octet.
 The bit numbering conventions in 9.2.2 (Conventions) shall be used within each octet.
 This results in a sequence of 48 bits represented such that bit 0 is the first transmitted bit (Individual/Group bit) and bit 47 is the last transmitted bit.(#1300)(#1497)

 An RSNA STA shall support at least one pairwise key for any <TA,RA> pair for use with enhanced data cryptographic encapsulation mechanisms.
 The <TA,RA> identifies the pairwise key, which does not correspond to any WEP key identifier.

+An MLD shall support at least one pairwise key for any <transmitter MLD MAC address, receiver_MLD MAC address> pair for use with enhanced data cryptographic encapsulation mechanisms.
+The <transmitter_MLD MAC address, receiver_MLD MAC address> identifies the pairwise key.

 In a a mixed environment, an AP may simultaneously communicate with some STAs using WEP with shared WEP keys and to STAs using enhanced data cryptographic encapsulation mechanisms with pairwise keys.
 The STAs running WEP use default keys 0–3 for shared WEP keys; the important point here is that WEP can still use WEP default key 0.
 The AP might be configured to use the WEP key in WEP default key 0 for WEP; if the AP is configured in this way, STAs that cannot support WEP default key 0 simultaneously with a TKIP pairwise key shall specify the No Pairwise subfield in the RSN Capabilities field.
 If an AP is configured to use WEP default key 0 as a WEP key and a “No Pairwise” STA associates, the AP shall not set the Install bit in the 4-way handshake.
 In other words, the STA does not install a pairwise temporal key and instead uses WEP default key 0 for all traffic.